fflamerie/zotero_non_workshop_2018/CEE_biblio_management_non_workshop.md

 **2. Open source 2/3 : a community of users... and developers**

-Examples : plugin adding great features, developped by users
+Examples : plugins adding great features, developped by users

 * [ZotFile](http://zotfile.com/) : one of the best plugin to improve attached files management
 * [Zutilo](https://github.com/willsALMANJ/Zutilo) : many utilities to help managing tags by batch, copying items to the clipboard in many different formats, and more